 Once you made it to the final round, take the opportunity to raise awareness about your success.
 For example, inform your followers on social media as well as newsletter subscribers.

 Also, add the award logo to your website (there is often a logo for finalists as well as winners).
 And don’t forget to send a press release to relevant publications, online magazines and trade associations you are a member of.

 Next, build up the expectation before the award show by showing how you’re getting ready for the event.
 And during the show, make sure to publicise the results as soon as possible – ideally with photos of your team enjoying the occasion.

 Whether you’ve won or not, don’t forget to thank the organisers for a fantastic event and congratulate the (other) winners.
-And let your customers take part in your celebrations – by running a special award offer for example.
+And let your customers take part in your celebrations!
+Document your night on your social media, and consider running a special offer to coincide with the awards.

 To read more about this topic, have a look at these: